mcorboz/jvhr/README.md

 # Their Story

-"Their Story" is an interactive fiction created on Twine.
-In this story, the player incarnates a female student facing several cases of harassment in her everyday life.

-The aim of this game is to raise awareness on the problem of street harassment.
-The public is wide, but mainly masculine.
-Indeed, for men playing this game, the goal is to make them realise how little and seemingly harmless acts can have critical repercussions on a person's life

 "Their Story" est une fiction interactive créée sur Twine.
 Dans cette histoire, le/la joueur/joueuse incarne une étudiante qui fait face à différentes situations de harcèlement dans sa vie de tous les jours.